Helpful Services:

 California is a community property state.
 Except as otherwise provided by statute, all property (wherever situated) acquired during the marriage while domiciled in this state is community property.

-Except upon the parties’ written agreement, or on oral stipulation of the parties in open court, or as otherwise provided in this division, the court shall divide the parties’ community property equally.
+Except upon the parties’ written agreement, or on oral stipulation of the parties in open court, the court shall divide the parties’ community property equally.
 Separate property is not included in the division of the community estate.

 SPOUSAL SUPPORT IN CALIFORNIA